Netanel-Tamir/Netanel-Tamir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Computer Science & Mathematics graduate student at the Weizmann Institute of Science, advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Dr. Tali Dekel</a>.
+I'm a computer science & mathematics graduate student at the Weizmann Institute of Science, advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Dr. Tali Dekel</a>.

 I did my BSc in computer science at Bar-Ilan University (Summa Cum Laude).
 Before that, I did my military service in the Israeli Artillery Corps.